 Fourball play will not be allowed on the course when men’s singles or foursomes events are taking place.
 The exception to this rule is when the “Summer Singles Stableford Series” is being played.

 Official club matches involving fourballs will be permitted but these must not commence until 3pm on competition days.
 Greensomes and foursomes matches are unaffected by this ruling.

 For all competitions, a players’ bar-card will be used to pay for entry.
 It is the responsibility of the player to ensure they have sufficient funds on their bar card to pay for the entry into a competition.
 In the event of a competition being cancelled, all received entry fees will be refunded onto the player’s bar-card.
 If a player wishes to withdraw from a competition after the actual entry date has expired, then the appropriate competition secretary will decide if any monies are refunded.

 BREACHES OF COMPETITION RULES

-Failure by a member to follow the Club’s Competition Rules may result in the temporary suspension of eligibility to take part in Club Competitions.
+Failure by a member to follow the competition rules may result in the temporary suspension or eligibility to take part in future competitions.